KushalVenkatesh/r-wrapper-nlc/README.md

 The pre-requirement is:

-* You must have curl command instaled in your machine.
+* You must have the curl command instaled in your machine.
+If you are using a Unix like (Linux, Mac OS) system, probably the curl command is already instaled.
+Otherwise, you can download a source archive [here](http://curl.haxx.se/download.html).

-We suggest to you use RStudio enviroment.
+We suggest to you use RStudio enviroment to improve your productivity.
 This project already has a Rproj file (r-wrapper-nlc.Rproj).